 Framing begins

-With the design finalised, timber delivered, sorted and allocated to the appropriate position in the frame according to it's grain and other features, the cutting can begin...almost.
+With the design finalised and signed off, timber sourced and delivered, sorted and then allocated to its appropriate position in the frame according to it's grain and other features, the cutting can begin...almost.

-The first stage in fabricating the frame will be the scribe or layout of where all the joinery needs to go, there are a few common methods for this which can all be applied where most appropriate.
-Traditional French scribe methods haven't changed since the medieval times and are incredibly accurate!
+The first stage in fabricating the frame will be the scribe or layout of where all the joinery needs to go, and I will use a few common methods for this.
+Traditional scribe methods haven't changed for centuries and are incredibly accurate.
+When working with green timber, it is often imperfect or not square so scribe rule joinery using plumb bobs and very large dividers.
+Each timber is individually marked and cut and will only fit in its place within the assembly.

 Cutting edge technology

-Today we use a mix of modern and traditional tools from the plumb bob to the laptop!
-The main tools I use will be a set of specialised heavy duty framing chisels, hand planes, circular saw and a chain mortiser.
-But much more important than the brand name on your tools is how sharp the edges are, a sharp tool is key to accurate joinery.
-So before any work starts, all the tools will get sharpened and regularly throughout the framing.
+Today we use a mix of modern and traditional tools from the plumb bob to the laptop and everything in between!
+The main tools and methods though are still by hand, I use a set of specialised heavy duty framing chisels, hand planes, circular saws and a chain mortiser.
+Just as important as the methods and skill with the tools though is how well they are maintained and sharpened, a sharp tool is key to accurate joinery.
+So before any work starts all the tools will get sharpened and regularly throughout the framing process.

 Joint name: Under squinted stop splayed scarf with table and wedge